- 1 cup vegetable oil

 - 1/2 cup coarsely chopped parsley

-- 8 tablespoons file powder (ground sassafras), (available in specialty food stores)
+- File powder, for serving, optional (available in specialty food stores)

 Make a dark roux: Heat oil in a large soup pot over high heat.
 When oil begins to smoke, whisk in flour.
 Continue to whisk constantly until mixture is a rich brown color.
 Be careful not to produce specs of black.
 Roux must remain an even color throughout process.
 If specks appear you must start over.
 When roux is mahogany colored, add onions, celery and bell pepper.